xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 pyATS (**Py**thon **A**utomated **T**est **S**ystems, to be pronounced "py A. T. S.") was first created as an internal project, to ease the validation of two OS versions.
 It has been made public in 2017 through **Cisco Devnet**.

-Many thanks to **Romain Cyrille**, Cisco CX Engineer, for your help writting this article!
+Many thanks to **Romain Cyrille**, Cisco CX Engineer, for his help writting this article!
 {: .notice--info}

 # Other pyATS episodes